South Korea's Moon Jae-in walks delicate line between North Korea and US

 Moon Chung-in, a senior adviser to President Moon, said the pressure from both Pyongyang and Washington has altered thinking from the Blue House.

 "(President Moon) was against the deployment of THAAD," he told CNN this month.
 "At the same time, he was a strong proponent of dialogue and negotiation with North Korea.
-But as North Korea continued to show unruly behavior and provocation ... he's tilting towards sanctions and pressures and even deployment (of US weapons)."
+But ...
+North Korea (has) continued to show unruly behavior and provocation."

 By attempting to walk a line between Washington's hardline approach and his previous pro-dialog angle, Moon may be doomed to lose twice over, according to academics Markus Bell and Marco Milani.